 3. Typewritten manuscripts are to be submitted in duplicate including all figures, tables, and captions.
 Text should be typed on one side of A4 paper, double-spaced throughout including tables and references.
 All pages should be numbered sequentially throughout.

 4. The length of a manuscript is limited by the volume of an issue, although shorter articles (up to 30 typewritten pages, including figures) will be given preferential treatment.

 5. The journal follows certain semiological rules which the authors must respect.
 Generic and specific names should be typed in italic.
 Names of new taxa, synonyms, etc., should be concluded by sp.n., gen.n., syn.n. given bold.
 A word underlined once means italics, a word underlined twice means bold.

 6. Authors should strictly follow the last edition of the International Code of Zoological Nomenclature.
 A species mentioned in the text for the first time must be supplied with its author(s) and the year of publication.
 If the paper contains descriptions of new species-group taxa, the author(s) should indicate the museum where types (type series) are deposited together with the respective registration numbers of the type specimens.
-As depositoria, the Zoological Museum of the Moscow Lomonosov State University and/or the Zoological Institute of the Russian Academy of Sciences, St.-Petersburg, are preferable.
+The authors submitting the manuscripts to Arthropoda Selecta are expected to deposit part of the studied material, including paratypes, to the collection of the Zoological Museum of the Moscow State University or another state zoological museum of Russia.

 ARTICLES.
 The manuscript sent to the editors should be arranged as follows.